greenbone/gvmd/INSTALL.md

 # INSTALLATION INSTRUCTIONS FOR GREENBONE VULNERABILITY MANAGER

-Please note: The reference system used by most of the developers is Debian GNU/Linux 'Stretch' 9.
+Please note: The reference system used by most of the developers is Debian GNU/Linux 'Buster' 10.
 The build might fail on any other system.
 Also, it is necessary to install dependent development packages.

-IMPORTANT NOTICE: This version changes quite a number of locations and names compared to the previous version.
-It is highly recommended to consider the section "Migrating to Version 8.0", unless you do not have an old setup on your system.

 ## Prerequisites for Greenbone Vulnerability Manager